TimoB2403/TimoB2403/README.md

 ### Hey 👋 Timo here

+At first some Information about me:
+- ✏  Worked as an Technical Product Designer for almost four years
+- 🎓 Studied business Informatics for two years
+- 💻 currently learning web development

+- 📫 How to reach me:

 <!--
 **TimoB2403/TimoB2403** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Some Information about me first:
-- ✏ Worked as an technical Product Designer for almost 4 years
-- 🎓 Have studied business Informatics for 2 years
-- 💻 currently learning web developement

-- 📫 How to reach me: ...

 -->
 <div id="header" align="center">